-After the weigh-in, if a wrestler, without medical advice signed by two FILA doctors, does not present himself to his opponent when his name is called is disqualified and not placed.
+After the weigh-in, if in case a wrestler, without medical advice signed by two-the FILA doctors or the competition's doctor and without advising the competition secretariat, does not present himself to his opponent when his name is called, he-is will be disqualified and not placed.
 His opponent will win the match.

-If the FILA doctors can prove that a wrestler simulates an injury for Political reasons so he doesn't have to wrestle with his opponent, all the wrestlers' team of the concerned style will be eliminated and their opponents will win the match.
+If the FILA doctors can prove that a wrestler simulates an injury for political reasons so he doesn't have to wrestle with his opponent, all the wrestlers' team of the concerned style will be eliminated and their opponents will win the match.